 - Pollack RJ.
 Head lice infestation: Single drug versus combination therapy.
 Pediatrics 2001;108(6):1393.

-- Meinking TL, Mertz-Rivera K, Vilar ME, Bell M. Assessment of the safety and efficacy of three concentrations of topical ivermectin as treatment for head lice infestations.
-Int J Dermatol 2013;52(3):106-12.
+- Meinking TL, Mertz-Rivera K, Villar ME, Bell M. Assessment of the safety and efficacy of three concentrations of topical ivermectin lotion as a treatment for head lice infestation.
+Int J Dermatol 2013;52(1):106–12.

 - Roberts RJ, Casey D, Morgan DA, Petrovic M. Comparison of wet combing with malathion for treatment of head lice in the UK: A pragmatic randomised controlled trial.
 Lancet 2000;356(9229):540–4.

-- Yoon KS, Previte DJ, Hodgdon HE, et al. Knockdown reistance allele frequencies in North American head louse (Anoplura: Pediculidae) populations.
-J Med Entomol 2014;51(2):450-7.
+- Yoon KS, Previte DJ, Hodgdon HE et al. Knockdown resistance allele frequencies in North American head louse (Anoplura: Pediculidae) populations.
+J Med Entomol 2014;51(2):450–7.

 - Pollack RJ, Kiszewski A, Armstrong P, et al. Differential permethrin susceptibility of head lice sampled in the United States and Borneo.
 Arch Pediatr Adolesc Med 1999;153(9):969–73.

 Disclaimer: The recommendations in this position statement do not indicate an exclusive course of treatment or procedure to be followed.
 Variations, taking into account individual circumstances, may be appropriate.
 Internet addresses are current at time of publication.